BasitAli164/Coding-practice/javaScriptCodingPractice/README.md

 Day-16(10/12/2024)
     Learn about premitive DataType in JavaScript(Number) Day-17(11/12/2024)
-    Learn about premitive DataType in JavaScript(String)
+    Learn about premitive DataType in JavaScript(String) and html practice